XinChen1020/minitorch/README.md

 ## Results

-All experimental results are stored in the `results` folder for analysis and future reference.
+All experimental results are stored in the `result_log` folder for analysis and future reference.

 ---